-TEXT-S&P summary: Electrolux AB
+TEXT-S&P Summary: Electrolux AB

 S&P base-case cash flow and capital-structure scenario

-Internal cash flow generation has been recovering in the last two quarters of 2012 compared to last year.
-For 2013-2014, our central scenario is that funds from operations should increase to SEK7.3 billion from SEK 6.1 billion at Sept.
-30, 2012.
-This is mostly based on the higher share of revenues and earnings from Latin America and Asia-Pacific as well as a stabilization of the gradual recovery observed in the U.S. in 2012.
+Electrolux has experienced weak cash flow generation over the past three quarters.
+However, our central scenario is still that the company will post funds from operations (FFO) to net debt of about 45%, which we deem commensurate with the current ratings.
+We believe that stabilizing margins in North America arising from price increases, along with additional cash flow from new acquisitions in South America, should support an improvement in free cash flow generation to slightly more than Swedish krona (SEK) 2 billion in 2012.

-Total debt should stabilize to about SEK12 billion in the coming months.
-This assumes the company will repay some of the acquisition-related debt due.
-However, we have not taken into account potential large debt-financed transactions or a widening of the pension deficit.
-We do not consider the size of the pension deficit (18% of total debt) to be a major rating driver over the medium term.
+We also believe that total debt should stabilize to about SEK10 billion in the coming six months.
+This assumes the company will repay some debt, there are no other debt-financed acquisitions, and there is no widening of the pension deficit.
+We do not consider the size of the pension deficit to be a major rating driver over the medium term.

 Liquidity

 The short-term rating on Electrolux is ‘A-2’.
-We assess the company’s liquidity as “adequate” under our criteria and calculate that liquidity sources should exceed liquidity needs by 1.2x over the next 12 months.
+We assess the company’s liquidity as “strong” under our criteria and calculate that liquidity sources should exceed liquidity uses by 1.5x over the 12 months to March 31, 2013, and by 1.0x over the next 24 months.

-As of Sept.
-30, 2012, we estimate that liquidity sources will mostly consist of:
+As of March 31, 2012, we estimate that liquidity sources over the coming year will mostly consist of:

--- SEK7 billion of funds from operations (FFO) in 2013, under our base-case scenario.
+-- Close to SEK5 billion of adjusted FFO in 2012, under our base-case scenario; and

--- SEK4.2 billion of debt maturities due within 12 months and SEK1.8 billion of debt maturities due within 12-24 months.
+-- SEK5 billion of debt maturities due within 12 months and SEK2.9 billion of debt maturities within 12-24 months;

--- Around SEK6 billion of forecast adjusted capital expenditure (capex) for 2013.

 There are currently no covenants or rating triggers on the company’s debt.